tg222eu/SIEMsplunk/README.md

 ![alt text](https://github.com/tg222eu/SIEMsplunk/blob/main/datasummary.JPG)

 Now the machine should be sending logs to the server.
 Make sure by loggin into the server, press search&report, press "Data Summary" and your host should appear with some atleast system generated logs.
 If logs are generated then let the machine run for as long as you wish.
+In this case there are two hosts that have collected logs.
+I will be focusing on HoneypotVM

 <h2>Result</h2>

 Here is the result of running the machine for 7 days.
+The event code 4625 stand for "failed login", which have accumulated 148 331 events.
+Below you will see a visualisation of where the failed logins occured in the world by tracking src_ip, which is the IP used for logging into RDP.
+The second image shows the username that was tried to login with.
+Administrator being the highest with 33 612 attempts

 ![alt text](https://github.com/tg222eu/SIEMsplunk/blob/main/map.JPG)